All Episodes

 Which is why we want you on the air.

-Um listen, there's nothing more boring than putting somebody on with a point of view that, well, from my personal point of view, I think that's nobody wants to hear about it.
+Listen, there's nothing more boring than putting somebody on with a point of view that, well, from my personal point of view, I think nobody wants to hear that.

 Sean Hannity impersonates a liberal, ladies and gentlemen.